 The application will ask for your Harvard transcript, resume, one letter of recommendation from a Harvard professor, and a statement of purpose.
 Your statement of purpose should address your interest and academic background in Middle Eastern Studies and should be between 300-500 words.

 Questions about the program should be directed to Carol Ann Litster, Administrative and Academic Assistant, at firstname.lastname@example.org.

-If you are interested in participating in this Winter Term Study Excursion, please attend our info session on October 14 at CMES, 38 Kirkland Street, Room 102 at 2 pm.
+If you are interested in participating in this Winter Term Study Excursion, please attend an info session on September 28, 4-5 pm, CGIS South S050, 1730 Cambridge Street.